IrinaLepekhina/ai_chat/README.md

 The Dockerfile installs the necessary dependencies, including Ruby, Node.js, Yarn, Redis, PostgreSQL.
 The credentials can be set using environment variables.
-The docker-compose.yml file configures multiple services: the web application, Redis, PostgreSQL and SeleniumChrome for test with Capybara.
+The docker-compose.yml file configures multiple services: the AiChat application, Redis, PostgreSQL and SeleniumChrome for test with Capybara.
 It also includes volume mappings for persisting data across containers.